madgen/madgen.github.io/posts/2018-09-28-Automatic-Subgoal-Scheduling-for-Datalog.markdown

 So which is it?
 In a way, it is both.
 Depending on the ordering of the clauses we have different dataflow requirements.
 This is good!
-Now we can just select a representitive ordering for each mode pattern.
+Now we can just select a representative ordering for each mode pattern.
 When the clause is used differently, we use the appropriate ordering.
 So the overall mode pattern of
 $weak$ is `+?/?+` to signify either of them can be used.